 Then one day, some young fellas told Njau that his car was so hideous that it scarred kids.
 They also added that the car was the cause of rain failure in that area, amongst other calamities.
 This was mean, but we concurred with those bold chaps.

-The following weekend-which I recall is around that time Princess Diana funeral was running on TV-Njau took a hand brush and painted the car under an avocado tree in his home yard.
-With passion and pain and panache, he also painted some mean words on the car’s rear bumper.
+The following weekend-which I recall is around that time Princess Diana funeral was running on TV-Njau took a hand brush, parked the car under an avocado tree, and started painting it.
+With passion and pain and panache, he wrote some mean words on the car’s rear bumper.
 From then on, nobody dared laughed at it.
-For on rear bumper of the car, he had posed a stinging question to anybody who dared laugh at his car:
+For on the rear bumper of the car,in bold red hue, he had posed a stinging question to anybody who dared laugh at his jalopy:

 WINA GAKU TAKO?